 What Is A Frohawk?

-This style is basically a mohawk for black hair: it’s a mohawk and an afro combined.
+This style is basically a mohawk for black hair: it’s a mohawk and an afro hairstyle combined.
 This look trades Johnny Rotten’s punk style spikes for black hair’s texture and fullness.
 While a traditional mohawk is just one style (a stripe of hair spiked upward), a frohawk is versatile, taking advantage of the features of black hair and showing them off in fresh ways.

 Many variations of this style exist, ranging from fierce and attention-grabbing to surprisingly subtle and appropriate for the office.
 These haircuts are a great option if you’re transitioning out of braids or dreadlocks.
 Rather than cut your hair all over or undo all of your braids, you can simply cut and fade the sides while keeping your old style on top as the mohawk “stripe.”
 For those on the other end of the spectrum who are looking for a way to add edginess to a conservative look, this haircut provides a great way to try out a new style without going all-in.

-Types Of Frohawks
+The Main Types of Frohawks

 1. Faux Frohawk